flaviostutz/co-coder/README.md

 The difference to Github Co-Pilot is that you can use more advanced OpenAI models with much larger contexts to process more complex tasks that involves the entire workspace, for example.
 For simple tasks, Co-Pilot is the way to go.

+The prompts and output format was crafted in a way that the model can continue generating the files with continuation after finish_reason="length" while generating long contents that exceeds "max_tokens".

 ## Usage

 ## CLI tool